June 5th, 2021

 Contact us at firstname.lastname@example.org Let us know your pet's name and when you adopted him or her.

 Until we can welcome you back in person, we we'd love to give your group a virtual tour.

 Learn about what an animal shelter does and see some of the adoptable animals who are waiting for new homes.
-Tours include a do-at-home activity or project, which if completed and emailed back to the shelter, will earn participants a Hero to Homeless Animals certificate.
+Tours include a do-at-home activity or project which earns participants a Hero to Homeless Animals certificate.
 Your project might also be posted on our Facebook page or website!